arc3575/RoboticPathfinderAlgo/README.md

 The code can only accept 2D grid enviroments in .txt form

-The .txt 2D enviroments have the following symbols:
+#The .txt 2D enviroments have the following symbols:

 "@" => robot or agent

 "_" => empty space that the robot can traverse

 "*" => Goal, this could be a package that the robot needs to pick up.
 NOTE: there can be any number of goals/packages in the 2D environment

 "#" => Obstacle that the robot cannot pass.
 The robot must find a path around obstacles

-Included in the repo are .txt files that represent 2D enviroments.

-The code can be run on the command line and accepts two arguments:
+#The code can be run on the command line and accepts two arguments:

 Argument #1: "dfs" or "ucs", this designates the type of algorithm being used to find the optimal path.
 Obviously, uniform cost search will be more efficient since it has a heuristic guiding the robot.

 Argument #2: Filepath to 2D enviroment being explored.
 This must be a .txt file in the previously mentioned format.

+#Return

 The code will then return a path as a series of directions.
 The directions are limited to the four cardinal directions (up, down, left, right).